Creating a blue/green deployment - Amazon Relational Database Service

 Enable RDS Optimized Writes

-You can use Blue/Green Deployments to upgrade to a DB instance class that supports RDS Optimized Writes.
+You can use a blue/green deployment to upgrade to a DB instance class that supports RDS Optimized Writes.
 You can only enable RDS Optimized Writes on a database that was created with a supported DB instance class.
 Thus, this option creates a green database that uses a supported DB instance class, which enables you to turn on RDS Optimized Writes on the green DB instance.

 If you're upgrading from a DB instance class that doesn't support RDS Optimized Writes to one that does, you must also upgrade the storage configuration of the green DB instance.
 For more information, see Upgrade the storage configuration.